karimizadeh/ICS3U-Notes/src/lessons/data_types_and_operators.md

 # Python Data Types

 In python, there are three main categories of data types we will work with.
-Thos are numbers, text (strings), and booleans.
+Those are numbers, text (strings), and booleans.
 Numbers are amounts and strings consists of letters and words.
 The main difference is that computers can do arithmetic with numbers but not with letters or words.